Tick the statements that apply to you to see the information that's most relevant

-If you have reached the qualifying age for Pension Credit, you’re entitled to a Winter Fuel Payment of between £100 and £300 in winter 2018/2019.
+If you've reached State Pension age, you’re entitled to a Winter Fuel Payment of between £100 and £300 in winter 2019/2020.
 How much you get depends on your age and circumstances.
 You only need to claim once – after that, you should get it automatically every year.

-I have a long-term illness or disability and I’m 65 or over
+I have a long-term illness or disability and I’m over State Pension age

-You may be able to claim Attendance Allowance (AA) if you’re 65 or over, have a long-term illness or disability, and need help with personal care such as washing, dressing or eating, or help to keep you safe.
+You may be able to claim Attendance Allowance (AA) if you’re over State Pension age, have a long-term illness or disability, and need help with personal care such as washing, dressing or eating, or help to keep you safe.
 Eligibility for AA isn’t based on your income or savings, just your level of care needs.

 Even if your claim is initially turned down, it may succeed on appeal, so don’t give up.
 Call us or another advice agency for help if you’re turned down for AA.

-I have a long-term illness or disability and I’m under 65
+I have a long-term illness or disability and I’m under State Pension age

 Personal Independence Payment

-Personal Independence Payment (PIP) is a benefit for people under 65 with a long-term illness or disability who need help with daily activities or getting around.
-It started to replace Disability Living Allowance (DLA) from April 2013.
-How much you get depends on how your condition affects you, but you could get between £22.65 and £145.35 a week.
+Personal Independence Payment (PIP) is a benefit for people under State Pension age with a long-term illness or disability who need help with daily activities or getting around.
+How much you get depends on how your condition affects you, but you could get between £23.20 and £148.85 a week.
 If you receive the enhanced rate of the mobility part of PIP, you can get help with leasing a car, scooter or electric wheelchair.

-Once you turn 65, you can carry on getting PIP for as long as you’re eligible.
+Once you reach State Pension age, you can carry on getting PIP for as long as you’re eligible.